Kuuuube/Circular_Area/wiki/FAQ.md

 ### 7. Can I enable multiple mappings?

-Yes and no. There will not be any errors if you enable multiple mappings.
-But, the results are usually undesirable.
+Yes.
+There will not be any errors if you enable multiple mappings.
+However, it is not recommended to do so.
+See: [Multiple Mappings](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/layman_s_guide_to_circular_area.md#multiple-mappings)

 <br>